 But one key question still stands.
 What is the difference between the X670 and B650 chipsets?
 Today we’ll be breaking down the major differences and similarities between two of the chipsets on the Ryzen 7000 line-up.
-We’ll also be covering our expectations in terms of specs, pricing, and performance.
+We’ll be delving into the features, and pricing to see what is on offer in terms of value.

 Chipsets & Motherboards